huijeong-yeon/data-science-with-R-harvardx/README.md

 # 📊 Statistics and R (HarvardX – PH525.1x)

-R-based statistical analysis coursework from HarvardX, taught by Prof. Rafael Irizarry.
+Coursework in statistical analysis using R, from HarvardX's **PH525.1x** taught by Prof. Rafael Irizarry.

-🧠 **Topics**:
+🧠 **Topics Covered**
 - Descriptive statistics
-- Probability & inference
+- Probability and statistical inference
 - Linear regression in R
-- ggplot2 & tidyverse basics
+- Base plotting functions (no external libraries)

+## 📦 Dependencies

+This repository uses **base R only** — no additional packages required.
+All analyses and plots are implemented using built-in functions such as `tapply`, `aggregate`, `plot`, and `boxplot`.
+This ensures full reproducibility across any R environment without installing additional libraries.

-📁 **Files**:
+📁 **Contents**
-- `.R` scripts from assignments
+- `.R` scripts from hands-on assignments
-- Sample visualizations and outputs
+- Sample plots and numerical outputs